Flagfall

 Flagfall, or flag fall, is a common Australian expression for a fixed start fee, especially in the taxi, haulage, railway, and toll road industries.
 For example, Sydney's WestConnex motorways charge such a fee.
 From the Australian mobile phone industry, the expression has recently begun to spread to other English-language countries as business jargon for an initial fixed fee for establishing each phone call.
-The logic behind is believed to be a method used by Australian mobile phone companies to recover a component of the carriage charges that they incur in completing a call to a subscriber.
+The logic behind it is believed to be a method used by Australian mobile phone companies to recover a component of the carriage charges that they incur in completing a call to a subscriber.
 Called termination rates, they are based on the price terms and conditions for the mobile terminating access service (MTAS).
 The Australian Competition & Consumer Commission is reviewing such arrangements.

 The expression is also beginning to find its way into other businesses as a synonym to "start fee".
 The taxi expression is also being used in Hong Kong, New Zealand, and some other countries, but it has not been used there as a general synonym for a start fee.

 Origin

-The origin is a taxi expression for the minimum charge for hiring a taxi to which the rate per kilometre or mile, and a rate per minute is usually added, and the total is added to a minimum taxicab road speed.